-Summertime brings great opportunity to build more than just a few memories within your child.
-With the insights gained from the research on positive psychology, we know that children will benefit in many ways from an optimistic and positive outlook toward their life.
+Summertime brings a great opportunity to build more than just a few memories within your child.
+With the insights gained from the research on positive psychology, we know that children will benefit in many ways from an optimistic outlook toward their life.
 In last week’s article, I covered some of the findings that argue for investing heavily in building optimism.

-Summer is filled with moments that are ripe for application of these tools.
+Summer is filled with moments that are ripe for the application of these tools.
 With a couple of minor adjustments in your approach, these wonderful fun-filled moments can become more than just a pleasant memory for your children.
 You can expand these moments into life-shaping attitudes of optimism and happiness.
 Here’s how you begin.

-6 Essential Tools That Build Happiness, Optimism And Positivity
+6 Essential Tools That Build Happiness, Optimism, And Positivity

 1. Be attentive to positive emotions…when they are happening.